Running Your Validator

 Terminal A — Constant Evaluation:

-python mycelia/validator/run.py \
+python connito/validator/run.py \

-Terminal B — Model Serving:
+--path /path/to/checkpoints/validator/<your hotkey>/<run name>/Terminal B — Model Serving:

 Keep both processes pointed at the same config directory.
 Use separate directories per validator/hotkey to keep artifacts clean.